AppDaemon/appdaemon/DASHBOARD.md

 - `title` - the title displayed on the tile
 - `title2` - a second line of title text
-- `step` - the size of step in brightness when fading the slider up or down
+- `step` - the size of step in temperature when fading the slider up or down
 - `units` - the unit symbol to be displayed

 ### Cosmetic Arguments